-A US Navy Vietnam veteran, Gary earned Bachelor and Master of Science degrees in wildlife management from Humboldt State University.
-For 26 years he was a waterfowl biologist and refuge manager with the US Fish and Wildlife Service.
+A US Navy Vietnam veteran, Gary earned Bachelor and Master of Science degrees in wildlife biology from Humboldt State University.
+For 26 years he was a wildlife biologist and refuge manager with the US Fish and Wildlife Service.
 His last position was the manager of the Sacramento National Wildlife Refuge Complex in northern California, where habitats are managed primarily for wintering waterfowl.
 Gary retired from the Service to pursue his writing and photo career full-time.

 Gary has traveled the globe for more nearly four decades - to the sands of the Sahara in Egypt and Chad, the alpine tundra of Sweden, the Pampas of Argentina and Uruguay, the moors of Scotland and the swamps of Zambia and Botswana.
 Gary is arguably the most traveled photographer/outdoor writer in the United States and has hunted, fished and photographed in 73 countries.